15 Foods That Are Natural Laxatives

 Keep your digestive tract healthy with one of these foods that are natural laxatives.

-Here’s one more reason to embrace carbs and eat more bread: they’ll help you go.
+Here’s one more reason to embrace complex carbohydrates and eat more unrefined bread: they may help you go.
 Whole grains like quinoa, bulgur, brown rice, whole wheat, oatmeal, and barley are high in dietary fiber, which helps soften stool so it’s easier to go, normalizes bowel movements, and may even prevent hemorrhoids.

 Your favorite jam ingredients contain a very important component of bowel health, which is pectin.
 “This is a type of soluble fiber that makes those cooked foods gel up as they cool,” says Mills.
-Don’t miss these other 11 home remedies for constipation.
+Blueberries, strawberries, and blackberries are all tasty options.
+(Don’t miss these other 11 home remedies for constipation.)

 Chia and flaxseeds